Warbo/chriswarbo-net/projects/units/metric_red_herring.md

 that "power-of-ten conversions are easier" when we could go further and say "there's nothing to convert between"; it can't get any easier than that!

-## Metric Conversions Multiply By One ##
+## Metric is Coherent ##

-Metric only has one unit for each dimension, but some combinations of dimension are equivalent to others.
+In a 'coherent' system of units, we can combine our units using multiplication and division, and alway get another unit of our system.
 The most obvious example is speed, which is the same as a distance divided by a time.
 There are imperial units of speed like the knot, but it's more common to use the "distance over time" form like "miles per hour", or "metres per second" in metric.
 Similarly for pressure, which is often measured in "pounds per square inch" or "Newtons per square metre".